pyrustic/probed/README.md

 pset.add(None)
 pset.add("Green")
 # print
-print(pset)  # {'green', 'red'}
+print(pset)  # {'red', 'green'}

 ```

 In the last script, the `probe` was used to control the items added to the data collection.

-All operations that change the contents of the built-in containers are covered by "probed".
+All operations that change the contents of the built-in containers are covered by `probed`.

 `Probed` is available on PyPI: